-Have a lunch of vermouth and a few bites to eat at Mercado San Miguel
+Have a lunch of vermouth and a few bites to eat at Mercado de San Miguel.

-The covered marketplace of Mercado San Miguel is a great introduction to tapas.
-My favorite eats there were the sweet and savory toasts piled high with mozzarella or burrata, the olive and pickled vegetable skewers called bandarillas, and some delicious vermouth with orange and ice for a single euro fifty.
+My favorite things to eat there were the sweet and savory toasts piled high with mozzarella or burrata, the olive and pickled vegetable skewers called bandarillas, and some delicious vermouth with orange and ice (for a single euro fifty!)

 Don’t eat too much here, though – this Madrid itinerary has you scheduled for a dinner walking tour exploring the tapas scene of this city at 7 PM, so you’ll want to save your appetite for later.

 One of my favorite neighborhoods in Madrid is La Latina.

 The Basílica de San Francisco El Grande is one can’t-miss place in La Latina, and it provides an interesting contrast to the newness of the Almudena Cathedral near the Royal Palace.

 Dating back to 1760, the church is one of five Royal Basilicas of Madrid and has three chapels, including a beautiful painting by the famous Spanish artist Francisco De Goya, one of my favorite artists of all time.

 Another interesting part of La Latina is the Mercado de la Cebada, which has become a major street art hub in Madrid.

 Both inside and on its outer walls, you’ll find countless murals featuring street art by a variety of different artists both Spanish and foreign.